mariohaya/lesswrong-obsidian-theme/README.md

 Unofficial Obsidian theme inspired by the visual style of [LessWrong](https://www.lesswrong.com/).
 This theme is built on top of [Minimal Theme](https://github.com/kepano/obsidian-minimal) by Steph Ango.
 Easy on the eyes.
 Supports dark mode.

 <p align="center">
-You will likely require <a href="https://fontsgeek.com/fonts/warnock-pro-regular">Warnock Pro</a> and its <a href="https://fontsgeek.com/fonts/warnock-pro-bold">bold</a> and <a href="https://fontsgeek.com/fonts/warnock-pro-bold-italic">italic</a> variants.
+You will likely require the <a href="https://fontsgeek.com/fonts/warnock-pro-regular">Warnock Pro</a> font and its <a href="https://fontsgeek.com/fonts/warnock-pro-bold">bold</a> and <a href="https://fontsgeek.com/fonts/warnock-pro-bold-italic">italic</a> variants.
 </p>

 ## Preview